 First, direct mail is far from dead, if anything it rules all of marketing.
 With direct mail response rates being so high, it is important to make sure you have the right data so the mail gets to the right place.
 This means collecting more than email addresses and social media handles.

 You need to match to hard addresses, too.
-You can do that with our view through pixel planted on your landing page.
-We can capture the IP address of your site visitor, then match it to a home address with 95% accuracy and send them print within 72 hours.
-This method of targeting has actualized 30% conversion rates.
+You can do that with our view-through pixel planted on your landing page.
+We can capture the IP address of your site visitor, then match it to a home address with 95% accuracy and send them a postcard or letter from you within 72 hours.
+This method of targeting has actualized 30% conversion rates!

 2. “There is nothing you can do about returned mail”

-Companies spend a lot of money collecting physical addresses to send out mailings but fail to take steps to correct the mail returned to them.
+Companies spend a lot of money collecting physical addresses for direct mail, but then fail to take steps to correct the mail returned to them.
 Unsure of what to do, many marketers will just take those addresses off their lists.
-It is often easier and cheaper to fix the data mistake in the address than it is to try and find a new prospect.
+This is a shame because It is often easier and cheaper to fix the data mistake in the address than it is to try and find a new prospect.
 CTRAC Direct, a division of Midwest Direct, can run your data through NCOALink® to clean up your mail database so you can update your contacts and don’t get so much returned mail.